5 reasons Germany will win the UEFA Nations League

 1) Nailed-on with Nagelsmann?

-It took a little time to come together, like any good thing, but a year after taking charge the Julian Nagelsmann era is looking increasingly like a golden one for the German national team.
+It took a little time to come together, like any good thing, but a year after taking charge the Nagelsmann era is looking increasingly like a golden one for the Germany national team.
 Two defeats and a draw in his opening four matches made Naglesmann pause to think, but the 37-year-old has since shown he has both the tactical brains and motivational spirit to thrive in the tricky environment of international coaching.

 Nagelsmann masterfully channeled the expectations of the German public in a home tournament when a strong campaign was desperately wanted but did not look assured - and got his players playing with a freedom that won them a place in the hearts of the nation.
 Seamlessly taking that momentum into the Nations League campaign despite the international retirement of four experienced internationals and three 2014 World Cup winners - plus a lengthy injury list in the October international break, is perhaps an even greater achievement.